laithshadeed/dotfiles/README.md

 # This repository represented all my public setting for editors etc.
+* TextMate
+* Photoshop